secken/secken-php/README.md

 ## Overview

-Secken provides a simple and safe authentication service, other applications can be integrated by using API development libraries, to protect the security of the user account quickly.
+Secken provides a simple and secure authentication service.
+Secken APIs can be integrated by any application to enforce the security of user accounts.

-The PHP library for developers to quickly integrate secken, which does not need direct interact with the platform API.
+The PHP library is an easy-to-use tool, which allows the developers to access Secken more effectively.

-Developer documentation for using the Secken API can be found [here](https://www.secken.com/api/).
+For more detailed information, you can find [here](https://www.secken.com/api/).